Native plants within the trial landform rehabilitation program at Ranger Mine

 Argyle diamond mine

-We continue to close the Argyle diamond mine in Western Australia.
-In 2022, we completed the high-reach demolition of structures and processing equipment on site and progressed reprofiling and rehabilitation works.
-We are engaging with Miriwoong and Gija Traditional Owners on how to best support and expand meaningful participation as we progress closure activities.
+We continue to rehabilitate the Argyle diamond mine on Miriwoong and Gija country in Western Australia.
+In 2023, we completed removal of the processing plant above ground infrastructure, continued reprofiling of the alluvial mining and waste rock landforms and capping of the tailings storage facility.
+We have reviewed our contracting strategy to increase work awarded to Traditional Owner businesses, increasing our spend to A$33 million in 2023 (2022: A$21 million).
+We are engaging with Traditional Owners on how to best support and expand meaningful participation as we progress closure activities.

 Gove refinery and residue disposal areas